 Proving the Prophecies – Resurrection Is Not Immediate Rapture

-The individuals that were resurrected according to the scriptures that did not instantly disappear are but were seen by many after their resurrection:
+The individuals that were resurrected according to the scriptures that did not instantly disappear but who were seen by many after their resurrection are:

 The son of the widow from Zarephath in Sidon (1 Kings 17:21-22)

 The son of the Shunammite woman (2 Kings 4:31-35)

 The dead man placed into the tomb of Elisha (2 Kings 13:20-21)